 In the economic balance a tax rate of 12.5% was applied for the valuation of deferred taxes for Medlife.
-As indicated in section D.1.1.2 a deferred tax asset of kUSD 20 was created as at 31 December 2021 due to the fact that the specific intangible assets cannot be sold separately.
+As indicated in section D.1.1.2 a deferred tax asset of kUSD 155 was created as at 31 December 2023 due to the fact that the specific intangible assets cannot be sold separately.
+In addition, due to different valuation methods between IFRS 17 and Solvency II (see section D.2.4) a deferred tax asset is created within Technical Provisions unit linked.
+The Best Estimate under both frameworks is derived similarly, primarily based on cash flow projections, which are largely consistent between IFRS 17 and Solvency II.
+However, the determination of the risk margin diverges significantly due to the application of different confidence levels for the risk margin.

 Regarding deferred tax liabilities please refer to section D.3.1.2.